Vulcan (motor vehicles)

-The Vulcan Motor and Engineering Company Limited, of Southport, England, made cars from 1902 until 1928 and commercial vehicles from 1914 until 1953.
+The Vulcan Motor and Engineering Company Limited, of Southport, England, made cars from 1902 until 1928 and commercial vehicles from 1906 until 1953.

 History

 1902-1918

 Brothers Thomas and Joseph Hampson had built an experimental car in Bolton in 1899.
-In 1902 they moved to Southport trading as Vulcan Motor Manufacturing and Trading and built the first Vulcan car which was a 4 hp single-cylinder belt-driven type driving the rear wheels through a two speed gearbox and a belt to the back axle.
+In 1902 they set up a factory in Yellow House Lane in Southport, trading as the Vulcan Motor Manufacturing & Engineering Company Ltd. Here they built the first Vulcan car, which was a 4 hp single-cylinder belt-driven type driving the rear wheels through a two speed gearbox and a belt to the back axle.
 In 1903, this grew to 6.5 hp with shaft drive and the chassis was now "armoured ash".
 Twin-cylinder 1.5 L models followed in 1904 now with steel chassis and in 1905, 2 and then 3 L four-cylinder types appeared and the company moved from Yellow House Lane to Hawesside Street, both in Southport.
-Things kept growing and a van version of the twin came in 1906 along with large 4.8 L six-cylinder models and a move to even larger premises at Crossens, Southport with a change of company name to Vulcan Motor and Engineering.
-The six-cylinder model grew to 6 L in 1908.
-In 1912, a new small car — the 10/12 of 1.8 L with two-cylinder Aster engine — was added, the first use of a bought in engine.
+The company continued to grow and a van version of the twin was introduced in 1906 along with large 4.8 L six-cylinder models.

+In 1907, the company moved to larger premises at Crossens, Southport, with the name being changed to the Vulcan Motor & Engineering Company (1906) Ltd. The six-cylinder engine grew to 6 L in 1908.
+In 1912, a new small car — the 10/12 of 1.8 L with a two-cylinder Aster engine — was added to the range, this being the first use of a bought-in engine.